AbdulaleemMughal/Namaste-React/README.md

 - The useEffect hook will be called after the UI is rendered

-Whenever a state variable update, React will rerender this component
+- Whenever a state variable update, React will rerender this component

+# 2 type of routing in app
+ - Client Side Routing
+ - Server Side Routing